menu

 Also of interest is that Bergenfield has more people living here who work in computers and math than 95% of the places in the US.

 Bergenfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Bergenfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Bergenfield’s overall crime rate is lower than average for the country.

 Like elsewhere in America, most people in Bergenfield use a private automobile to get to work.
 But notably, a substantial number of Bergenfield‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.